mosn/layotto/docs/zh/api_reference/how_to_generate_api_doc.md

 make proto
 ```

+Then you get:
+- `.pb.go` code
-Then you get `.pb.go` code and API reference docs.
+- API reference docs
+- updated sidebar in the doc site

 That's all :)